dotnet/EntityFramework.Docs/entity-framework/core/testing/choosing-a-testing-strategy.md

 However, properly mocking `DbSet` *query* functionality is not possible, since queries are expressed via LINQ operators, which are static extension method calls over `IQueryable`.
 As a result, when some people talk about "mocking `DbSet`", what they really mean is that they stub `DbSet` out with an in-memory collection, and then evaluate query operators against that collection in memory, just like a simple `IEnumerable`.
 This isn't the same as actually mocking or stubbing the database, which would involve stubbing out query **end results**, rather than query inputs (i.e. the database table, as represented by a `DbSet`).

-Since only the `DbSet` itself is stubbed and the query is evaluated in-memory, this approach ends up being very similar to using the EF Core InMemory provider: both techniques execute query operators in .NET over an in-memory collection.
+Since only the `DbSet` itself is stubbed and the query is evaluated in-memory, this approach ends up being very similar to using the EF Core in-memory provider: both techniques execute query operators in .NET over an in-memory collection.
 As a result, this technique suffers from the same drawbacks as well: queries will behave differently (e.g. around case sensitivity) or will simply fail (e.g. because of provider-specific methods), raw SQL won't work and transactions will be ignored at best.
 As a result, this technique should generally be avoided for testing any query code.

 ### Repository pattern